isomerpages/cpib-corp-old/press-room/press-releases/_posts/2021-12-08-post-Former LTA Officer Charged with Alleged Wrongful Retention of Documents under Official Secrets Act.md

 description: ""
 ---
-On 7 December 2021, **Tan Yong Liang, Benny** (“Benny”) (陳勇良, 34-year-old male Singaporean) will be charged in Court for an offence under the Official Secrets Act (Cap 213).
+On 7 December 2021, **Tan Yong Liang, Benny** (“Benny”) (陳勇良, 34-year-old male Singaporean) was charged in Court for an offence under the Official Secrets Act (Cap 213).
 At the material time, Benny was an Assistant Environmental Manager of the Land Transport Authority (“LTA”).